NREGA - National Rural Employment Guarantee Act

 Job Card List 2024

-If you've applied for an NREGA job card and want to see if your name is in the job card list for your village or area, just follow these easy steps:
+If you've applied for a job card and want to see if your name is in the job card list for your village or area, just follow these easy steps:

-• A small window will pop up.
-Here, you need to click on 'Panchayats GP/PS/ZP Login'.
-You'll see this option among six others, like:
+• You'll see this option among six others, like:

 1. Panchayats GP/PS/ZP Login